 We have run some women’s health clinics with the help of a local expert.

-People with knowledge of computers can help in the computer centre or in BFCC.
+People with knowledge of computers can help in our small computer centre at BFCC.

 Volunteers only need to be able to speak to children in any language to have some impact.
 We have had classes in art, music, singing and playing musical instruments.
 Perhaps you just want to be an audience while children demonstrate their skills.

 You will be living in the community and will have a unique experience of life in Nepal.
 Netra can arrange to meet you at the airport, organize your accommodation and make sure you are looked after during your time in Kopan.
 He has connections with trekking companies so he can help you with trekking plans.